Payments Developer Guide

 Each acquirer has connections to a limited number of payment processors.
 You must choose a payment processor that your acquirer supports.

-You can expect your acquirer to charge these fees:
+You can expect to pay these fees:

 • Discount rates: your acquirer charges a fee and collects a percentage of every transaction.
 The combination of the fee and the percentage is called the